 \begin{lemma} Suppose that $a_i\ge b_i$ for $i=0,1,\ldots,k$ and a coloured graph $G$ contains vertex-disjoint paths $P(a_0,b_0),P(a_1,b_1),\ldots,P(a_k,b_k)$.
 Then Builder can force either a red $C_3$ or a blue path on $a_0+\sum_{i=1}^k b_k$ vertices within at most $2k$ rounds. \end{lemma} \begin{proof} We prove it by induction.
 The case $k=0$ is trivial.
 If $k>0$, then Builder can connect the end of the blue path $P_{a_0}$ with both ends of a red edge in $P(a_k,b_k)$ and force a blue path of length at least $a_0+b_k$.
 Now we have vertex-disjoint paths $P(a_0+b_k,0),P(a_1,b_1),\ldots,P(a_{k-1},b_{k-1})$, so by the induction hypothesis Builder can force a blue path of length $a_0+b_k+\sum_{i=1}^{k-1} b_i$ in the next $2k-2$ moves. \end{proof}

-Consider the following strategy for Builder in $\RR(C_3,P_n)$.
+Consider the following strategy for Builder in $\RR(C_3, P_n)$.
 Builder will assume that the board of the game is $K_{2n-1}$, other edges of $K_\N$ are ignored.
 We divide the game into two stages.
-Roughly speaking, in Stage 1 Builder forces as many $brb$-paths as possible so that one of the coloured paths is more imbalanced than all the other put together.
-In Stage 2 Builder applies his strategy from Lemma \ref{phase2} and forces a long blue path.
+Roughly speaking, in Stage 1 Builder plays so that many $brb$-paths are created and one of the coloured paths is more imbalanced than all the others put together.
+In Stage 2, Builder applies his strategy from Lemma \ref{phase2} and forces a long blue path.

 More precisely, at the beginning of the game, we have $2n-1$ pure blue paths (they are trivial).
 In every round of Stage 1, Builder connects two shortest pure blue paths.
 Painter colours the selected edge red or blue.
-Builder continues doing so as long as there are at least two pure blue paths at the board, with one exception: If Painter colours the first $n-3$ edges red, then Stage 1 ends.
+Builder continues doing so as long as there are at least two pure blue paths on the board, with one exception: If Painter colours the first $n-3$ edges red, then Stage 1 ends.

 If this exception happens, the coloured graph consists of $n-3$ isolated red edges and five isolated vertices $u_1,\ldots,u_5$.
 The game proceeds to Stage 2.
 Builder forces a blue $P_3$ within five next rounds, using only edges of the graph $K_5$ on the vertex set $\{u_1,\ldots,u_5\}$.
 After that the coloured graph contains a path $P(3,0)$ and $n-3$ copies of $P(1,1)$, so in view of Lemma \ref{phase2} Builder can force a blue path on $3+n-3=n$ vertices or a red $C_3$ within next $2(n-3)$ rounds.
 Thus in this case the game ends after at most $n-3+5+2(n-3)=3n-4$ rounds.